What is TIBC?

 TIBC measures your blood's total capacity to bind and transport iron.

-High levels usually signal that your body is "hungry" for iron and has increased its transport capacity.
+High levels usually signal that your body is in need of iron and has increased its transport capacity.

 Low levels can be an early indicator of chronic inflammation or a signal that your iron stores are already saturated.